D.C. proposals to change workers’ compensation system get public hearing

 “It is almost a trap where it’s set up for failure,” he said.

-Jed Ross, director of the Office of Risk Management, said at the hearing he was “testifying to voice the administration’s strong opposition to this bill.”
+Jed Ross, director of the Office of Risk Management, said at the hearing that he was “testifying to voice the administration’s strong opposition to this bill.”

-Ross said private contractors who ran the city’s public worker compensation system before 2018 were inefficient, often leaving claims unresolved for weeks or months.
+Ross said private contractors who ran the city’s public workers’ compensation system before 2018 were inefficient, often leaving claims unresolved for weeks or months.
 Though he said he was open to negotiating a different arrangement for permanently disabled workers, he said the proposed legislation didn’t provide a clear standard for benefits entitlement or allow for advances in medical technology that would help injured people return to work.

 A date has not yet been set for the committee vote on the bills.